 Cannabis Indica and Cannabis Sativa: origin and evolution of the terms

-- “Indica” came to describe robust, broad-leaved plants thought to provide sedative effects.
-These varieties of broad-leaved drugs (BLD) are technicallyCannabis indica ssp. afghanica.
+- Indica strain has come to describe robust, broad-leaved plants thought to provide sedative effects.
+These broadleaf drug varieties (BLDs) are technically indica ssp.
+Afghan.

 - What we call “hemp” refers to industrial, non-intoxicating varieties harvested primarily for fiber, seeds and CBD.
-However, this was originally calledCannabis sativa.
+However, this was originally called Cannabis sativa.

 Confused?
 Understandably so.
-As you can see, with the mass marketing of cannabis, the taxonomic distinctions between cannabis species and subspecies have turned upside down and calcified.It seems that the contemporary use of indica and sativa descriptors is here to stay, but as an informed consumer, it is important understand the practical value of these categories, which leads us to research.
+As you can see, with the mass commercialization of cannabis, the taxonomic distinctions between cannabis species and subspecies have flipped and calcified.It appears that the contemporary use of indica and sativa descriptors is here to stay, but as an informed consumer, it’s important to understand the practical value of these categories, which leads us to research.

-Raber agreed, and when asked if budgenders should guide consumers with terms such as “indica” and “sativa”, he replied, “There is no factual or scientific basis for making these broad recommendations, and he has to stop today. we have to try to better understand which standardized cannabis composition is causing which effects, when dispensed in which fashions, at what specific dosages, at what types of [consumatori]. “
+Raber agreed, and when asked whether budgenders should lead consumers with terms like ‘indica’ and ‘sativa,’ he replied, ‘There is no factual or scientific basis for making these broad recommendations, and you must stop today.
+What we need to try to better understand is which standardized cannabis composition is causing which effects, when dispensed in which fashions, at what specific dosages, to which types of consumers. “

-This means that not allsativas will turn you on, and not all indica will seduce you.
-You may notice a tendency for these so-called sativas to be edifying or because these clues are relaxing, especially when we expectto feel one way or another.
-Just note that there is no rigid rule and no determining chemical data that supports a perfect predictive model. .
+This means that not all sativas will turn you on, and not all indicas will seduce you.
+You may notice a tendency for these so-called sativas to be uplifting or for these clues to be soothing, especially when we expect to feel one way or another.
+Just note that there is no hard and fast rule and no determinant chemical data that supports a perfect predictive model.

-The effects of each cannabis strain depend on several factors, including the chemical profile of the product, biology and tolerance, the unique dose and method of consumption.
+The effects of each cannabis strain depend on several factors, including the chemical profile of the product, the unique biology and tolerance, dose and method of consumption.
 Understand how these factors change the experience and you will have the best chance of finding that perfect strain for you.

-The cannabis plant is made up of hundreds of chemical compounds that create a unique harmony of effects, which is primarily driven by cannabinoids and terpenes.
+The cannabis plant is made up of hundreds of chemical compounds that create a unique harmony of effects, which is mainly driven by cannabinoids and terpenes.
 Cannabinoids such as THC and CBD (the two most common) are the main drivers of the therapeutic and recreational effects of cannabis:

 - THC (Δ9-tetrahydrocannabinol) makes us feel hungry and high and relieves symptoms such as pain and nausea.

-- THC-dominant strains are primarily chosen by consumers seeking a powerful euphoric experience.These strains are also selected by patients who treat pain, depression, anxiety, insomnia and more.
+- Strains high in THC are primarily chosen by consumers looking for a powerful euphoric experience.These strains are also selected by patients who treat pain, depression, anxiety, insomnia and more.
 If you tend to feel anxious with THC-dominant strains or don’t like the other side effects associated with THC, try a strain with higher CBD levels.

 If you can, smell the strains you are considering for purchase.
 Find the aromas that distinguish you and try them.
-Over time, your intuition and knowledge of cannabinoids and terpenes will guide you through your favorite strains and products.
+Over time, your intuition and knowledge of cannabinoids and terpenes will guide you in your favorite strains and products.

-Biology method, dosage and consumption
+Method of biology, dosage and consumption

 Finally, consider the following questions when choosing the right strain or product for you.